El Salvador reopens probe into 1989 killing of 6 priests | DW | 06.01.2022

 The Supreme Court of El Salvador on Wednesday ordered that a criminal investigation into the massacre of six Jesuit priests should be reopened.

-There have been attempts to prosecute those behind the killings — during the country's civil war — since a 1993 amnesty was declared unconstitutional in 2016.
+There have been attempts to prosecute those behind the killings — during the country's civil war — since amnesty from 1993 was declared unconstitutional in 2016.

 However, these efforts have so far been deflected by legal maneuvers.
 The decision came after an appeal was filed by the country's attorney general, Rodolfo Delgado.

-Soldiers carried out the killings — early morning of November 16, 1989 — amid the largest guerilla offensive of the 1980-1992 Salvadoran civil war on the campus of the Jesuit Central American University (UCA), in San Salvador.
+Soldiers carried out the killings in the early morning of November 16, 1989, amid the largest guerilla offensive of the 1980 to 1992 Salvadoran civil war on the campus of the Jesuit Central American University, in San Salvador.

 While nine members of the military were initially put on trial, a court absolved seven of them.
 Two of the officers served short sentences but were released under the 1993 amnesty, which meant proceedings were shelved.